gluonhq/client-samples/Gradle/HelloWorld/README.md

 # Gluon Client HelloWorld using Gradle

-This is the most basic sample for running Java and JavaFX samples on a client that run with OpenJDK 11, GraalVM and the [Gluon Client plugin](https://github.com/gluonhq/client-gradle-plugin/)  for Gradle.
+This is the most basic sample for running Java on a client that run with OpenJDK 11, GraalVM and the [Gluon Client plugin](https://github.com/gluonhq/client-gradle-plugin/)  for Gradle.

 Check the [documentation](https://docs.gluonhq.com/client) for more details about the plugin.